Volvo V60: V60 Polestar

 In 2013 Volvo unveiled a special, limited version of the V60 called V60 Polestar.
 It is a reworked V60 that was developed by Polestar and went on sale in 2014 in limited markets only.
 Apart from a retuned engine delivering 350PS the car received a wide range of suspension upgrades which included special dampers made by Öhlins, six piston brakes by Brembo and new swaybars.

 Cosmetic changes include custom 20" alloy wheels, a different front and rear splitter and contrasting coloured interior stitching.
 When first introduced the only available paint colours were black metallic or "Rebel Blue", later white and silver metallic colours were added.

-In 2016, the model year 2017 V60 Polestar received an all new four-cylinder, 2.0-litre turbo engine replacing the old 3.0-litre six-cylinder.
+In 2016, the 2017 model year V60 Polestar received an all new four-cylinder, 2.0-litre turbo engine replacing the old 3.0-litre six-cylinder.